Melania Trump Approval Rating: CNN Poll Reveals Popularity Of First Lady Is Growing

 — Business Insider (@businessinsider) November 12, 2017

 Melania Trump, on the other hand, is making herself more accessible and embracing her role as first lady far more than she was.
-As Business Insider notes with news of the latest approval rating for Mrs. Trump, she’s breaking from her husband in a number of ways and it’s no doubt helping in her appeal to the masses.
+As Business Insider noted with news of the latest approval rating for Mrs. Trump, she’s breaking from her husband in a number of ways and it’s no doubt helping in her appeal to the masses.

 When Mrs. Trump was skewered for fighting bullying while her own husband is one of the worst offenders, the White House defended her platform.
 Stephanie Grisham, the first lady’s communication director, said in a statement that Melania Trump is “independent and acts independently from her husband.”